 \subsection{Outline of the paper}

 The main objective of this paper is to determine explicit expected convergence rates for the stochastic bisection algorithm.
-To achieve this goal, we progressively analyze the probabilistic structure of the random process generated by the algorithm under increasingly general assumptions.
+To this end, we progressively analyze the probabilistic structure of the random process generated by the algorithm under increasingly general assumptions.

 In \Cref{sec:2}, we first consider the setting where the a priori distribution of the root is uniform and the cut distribution is arbitrary.
 This case serves as a fundamental step toward understanding the convergence behavior of the algorithm.
-Using elementary probabilistic arguments and geometric interpretations, we show that all the normalized roots are i.i.d., we explicitly describe the distribution of the scaling factor $\ell_n$ and its first moments in terms of the cut distribution, and we obtain formulas for the expected contraction of the interval.
-Together, these results allow us to show that random perturbations of the classical bisection rule give rise to a scale-invariant stochastic dynamics: the normalized root position converges to a uniform invariant distribution, allowing explicit computation of the expected convergence rate of the algorithm.
+Using elementary probabilistic arguments and geometric interpretations, we show that all normalized roots are identically distributed, explicitly describe the distribution of the scaling factor $\ell_n$ and its first moments in terms of the cut distribution, and obtain formulas for the expected contraction of the interval.
+Together, these results show that random perturbations of the classical bisection rule give rise to scale-invariant stochastic dynamics: the normalized root position converges to a uniform invariant distribution, allowing explicit computation of the algorithm’s expected convergence rate.

 In \Cref{sec:3}, we remove the assumption of a uniform root distribution.
-This requires additional analysis, since many results of \Cref{sec:2} rely on the preservation of uniformity along the process.
-Using tools from operator theory, we prove that any initial distribution converges toward the stationary uniform distribution and establish an explicit rate for this convergence.
-This shows that the convergence rates derived in \Cref{sec:2} describe the asymptotic behavior of the algorithm in full generality.
+We prove convergence for absolutely continuous initial root distributions under the trivial condition $\mathbb{P}[0<c<1]>0$, and establish an explicit rate for this convergence.
+In particular, this shows that the rates derived in \Cref{sec:2} describe the asymptotic behavior of the algorithm in full generality.

 In \Cref{sec:4}, we study a natural generalization of the method, namely a stochastic multisection algorithm in which several random cuts are chosen at each iteration.
-For clarity, we restrict attention to the case where both the root and the cuts are uniformly distributed.
+For simplicity, we restrict our attention to the case where both the root and the cuts are uniformly distributed.
 We show that the uniform distribution remains stationary for this extended process and derive explicit expected convergence rates as functions of the number of cuts.
-This analysis allows us to compare the efficiency of randomized multisection strategies with the classical deterministic bisection method.